AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 A use case was added on how to call a profile using a composite identification key.
 [Read more](../../developing/using/uc-calling-resource-id-key.md)

-A recommendation has been added regarding the use of recurring deliveries with no aggreagation period when calling a worfkflow with parameters.
+A recommendation has been added regarding the use of recurring deliveries with no aggregation period when calling a workflow with parameters.
 [Read more](../../automating/using/calling-a-workflow-with-external-parameters.md)

 The section on how to save email content as a fragment in the Email Designer has been updated.
 [Read more](../../designing/using/defining-the-email-structure.md#saving-content-as-a-fragment)